ManchesterMachineMakers/manchestermachinemakers.github.io/README.md

 ## Running the website locally
 - Install Ruby
 - Run `gem install bundler jekyll` to install the executables needed.
+This will take a while.
+- Run `bundle install` to install dependencies.
 - Run `bundle exec jekyll serve`.
-It will install some dependencies the first time (in the `.bundle` folder), and then it will host the site at <http://localhost:4000>.
+It will host the site at <http://localhost:4000>.

 ## Other notes
 - I am still working on the config file and template structure for this, so in the (near) future it will (hopefully) become _both_ easier and more powerful.